We're exploring options to build new sustainable health, swim, fitness and community facilities, to promote active lifestyles and wellbeing

 St James Swimming Pool, opened in 1975, is coming to the end of its economic life and is increasingly expensive to run, with high energy costs and carbon emissions due to age and inefficient design.
 It would need significant investment to keep it running in the coming years.

 Lynnsport is 34 years old and requires capital investment to modernise and upgrade its facilities.
-Investing in and rationalising the new facilities at Lynnsport offers a better return on spend, securing the long-term future of the facilities.

 Where is the new pool proposed to be located in King’s Lynn and why?

 The feasibility study undertaken during the previous project development stage concluded that there were no suitable alternative sites for a swimming pool/leisure facility in King’s Lynn town centre and that relocating St James Swimming Pool to Lynnsport provided the most viable option.
 Opting to carry out a significant upgrade of St James Swimming Pool has also been discounted as it would lead to the closure of St James for a long period of time, leaving King’s Lynn without a swimming pool.
-Lynnsport is 34 years old and requires capital investment to modernise and upgrade its facilities.
-To future proof the building, the works will be completed within this project ensuring that all investments are made at the optimal time to deliver the greatest impact for our residents and customers.

 What is happening with investing in the Oasis?

 The proposed facility development at Oasis will be considered as part of the comprehensive Hunstanton Master Plan that will be progressing to Cabinet in 2026.
 The recommendation is that the leisure centre should be considered as part of this, so it becomes an integral part of a wider, more ambitious plan to revitalise the town, and compliments those exciting developments when they are agreed.
 This plan will also take into consideration findings from a report on the structural integrity and suitability of the promenade and current flood defences.
 This approach enables a more collaborative and comprehensive planning process and avoids premature commitment of public funds.
-In the meantime, the council will continue with the planned maintenance programme at the Oasis.
+In the meantime, we will continue with the planned maintenance programme at the Oasis.

 When will there be public consultation on the proposed upgrade to Lynnsport?
 When do we get to give our thoughts and opinions on the proposed development?